 There are two main ways that students find internship opportunities.

-The first (our favorite!) is when an organization posts an internship opportunity in our EdCareers Database by following these steps:
+The first (our favorite!) is when an organization posts an internship opportunity in our EdCareers Portal by following these steps:

 Sample Internship Descriptions

 The second is when the student and organization connect with each other and formulate an internship that meets the goals of both parties.
-In this case, we do not require that the organization formally post the internship in the EdCareers Database.
-We do, however, still encourage all organizations to post any other positions for which they are hiring in our EdCareers Database.
+In this case, we do not require that the organization formally post the internship in the EdCareers Portal.
+We do, however, still encourage all organizations to post any other positions for which they are hiring in our EdCareers Portal.

 Once you have identified a student as a good fit for your internship opportunity, you should work with that student to negotiate the terms of the internship (goals, responsibilities, time and deliverables, etc).
 Note that internships occur over the course of a 10-week quarter.
 They can be 3-10 hours of work per week or 30-100 hours per quarter (flex hours are permitted).